marceauCS/analysis-and-classification-of-satellite-data/README.md

 Cleaning and converting categorical and polygon-based data into usable numerical representations.

 ## Feature Engineering
-Creating new features such as polygon area/perimeter, one-hot encoding of categorical values, neighborhood descriptors, and time intervals between observation dates.
-Dimensionality reduction and feature selection are also explored.
+Creating new features such as polygon area/perimeter, one-hot encoding of categorical values, neighborhood descriptors, and time intervals between observation dates

 ## Modeling
-Starting from a k-NN baseline (~40% accuracy), several classification algorithms are tested (e.g., logistic regression, SVM, decision trees, neural networks), including the potential use of ensemble methods.
+The final algorithm chosen is a XGBoost Classifier.
+It has been finetuned manually.
+Other models have been tested such as SVM, random forest, logistic regressions.

 ## Evaluation
 Models are assessed with appropriate multi-class metrics to compare performance and generalization ability.